 Money-Saving Tips

-- Book taxi in advance — Pre-booked fixed prices are always cheaper than spontaneous taxi rides off the street.
+- Book taxi in advance — Pre-booked fixed prices are usually more cost-effective than spontaneous taxi rides off the street.

 - Don't buy first-class tickets on Arlanda Express unless you really need the extra space.